sigdotcom/acmweb-site/README.md

 These will add and commit your changes locally, then send those changes to the corresponding branch here.

-For more practice, a git tutorial is located [here](https://learngitbranching.js.org/?locale=en_US).
+For more practicing using git, a tutorial is located [here](https://learngitbranching.js.org/?locale=en_US).